Overview Of Pfeiffer Syndrome Type I

 Causes Of Pfeiffer Syndrome Type I

-The most common cause of Pfeiffer syndrome is mutations in the FGFR2 gene.
-FGFR1 gene mutations cause a small percentage of type 1 Pfeiffer syndrome cases.
-Mutations in this gene are not associated with type 2 or 3.
+Pfeiffer syndrome is most commonly caused by mutations in the FGFR2 gene.
+Mutations in the FGFR1 gene cause a small percentage of cases of type 1 Pfeiffer syndrome.
+Mutations in this gene have not been associated with type 2 or 3.

-The FGFR1 and FGFR2 genes give instructions for the production of proteins known as fibroblast growth factor receptors 1 and 2, respectively.
-During embryonic development, these proteins signal immature cells to become bone cells When there is a mutation in the FGFR1 or FGFR2 gene, the function of the respective proteins changes, causing prolonged signaling.
-This prolonged signaling can cause the premature fusion of skull bones and affect bone development in the feet and hands.
+The FGFR1 and FGFR2 genes provide instructions for making proteins known as fibroblast growth factor receptors 1 and 2, respectively.
+Among their multiple functions, these proteins signal immature cells to become bone cells during embryonic development.
+A mutation in either the FGFR1 or FGFR2 gene alters the function of the respective protein, causing prolonged signaling, which can promote the premature fusion of skull bones and affect the development of bones in the hands and feet.

-One in 100,000 individuals are affected by Pfeiffer syndrome.
-Pfeiffer syndrome is inherited in an autosomal dominant pattern.
-This means one copy of the altered gene in each cell is sufficient to cause the disorder.
+Pfeiffer syndrome affects about 1 in 100,000 individuals.
+This condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.